 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu (influenza) vaccine for all children 6 months and older — ideally given as soon as the vaccine is available each year.

-Depending on your child's age, you might be able to choose between a flu shot and the nasal spray vaccine:
+Depending on your child's age and health, you might be able to choose between a flu shot and the nasal spray vaccine:

 It's also important to consider how many doses of flu vaccine your child needs:

 - 2 doses.
 If your child hasn't had the flu vaccine before and he or she is younger than 9, plan for two doses given at least four weeks apart.
 Begin the process as early as possible.
 If your child is exposed to the flu before the second dose or isn't able to get the second dose, he or she is more likely to get the flu.
 If the last time your child got the flu vaccine was before the 2010-2011 flu season, he or she might also need two doses of the vaccine.

 - 1 dose.
 If your child has had the flu vaccine before — or your child gets the flu vaccine for the first time at 9 or older — one dose is enough.
 Timing is still important, though.
 It takes up to two weeks after vaccination for a child to be fully protected from the flu.
 The earlier your child gets the vaccine each season, the better.

 Consult your child's doctor if you have questions about flu protection or wonder which type of flu vaccine would be best for your child.

 - Your child isn't feeling well.
 The doctor might ask you to bring your child back when he or she is feeling better.

 - Your child recently had other vaccines.
 The doctor might suggest postponing the flu vaccine if your child has gotten any other vaccines in the past four weeks.